klaarnut/user-docs/en/glossary.md

 The first place of every time you logging in to edit website.
 It's the place to edit website content, change template design, and setting systems for your website.

-**Content Menus**

-The 4 blue penny-sized floating menus on the left hand in content editor.
-It contains nescessary functions to start your content with.

 ## D
-**Design Menus**

-The 7 green penny-sized floating menus on the left hand in Design tab.
-It contains nescessary functions to start your website design.

 **Disabled apps**